 Popular single-layer designation (also in the spelling Oelberg) in Germany.
-The name has mostly a reference to the Ölberg in the Bible which got its name from the olive trees growing there.
-On this mountain in the east of Jerusalem, Jesus stayed several times (Lk 21/37, Lk 22/39, Joh 8/1, Mk 13/3).
+The name has mostly a reference to the Mount of Olives in the Bible which got its name from the olive trees growing there.
+On this mountain in the East of Jerusalem, Jesus stayed several times (Lk 21/37, Lk 22/39, Joh 8/1, Mk 13/3).

 The south-southeast, and in a hollow to Ostsüdosten to southwest aligned vineyards in 250 to 320 meters above sea level with 0 to 50% slope include 35 hectares of vineyards.
 The shallow floors are made of lime weathering clay (Rendzina) with Jurassic limestone and have a good water balance.
 Here are mainly the varieties Chasselas ( Chasselas ) and Pinot Noir ( Pinot Noir ).
 A share of the situation has for example the winery Ironing Hanspeter,

-The aligned to Ostsüdost vineyards in 130 to 195 meters above sea level with 10 to 20% slope cover 36 hectares of vineyards.
+The oriented to east southeast vineyards in 130 to 195 meters above sea level with 10 to 20% slope cover 36 hectares of vineyards.
 They are well protected west by the Haardtgebirge against winds.
-The floors are made of limestone marl with clay and have a good Water storage capacity, Here, especially the varieties Riesling and Pinot Noir are cultivated.
+The floors are made of limestone marl with clay shares and have a good Water storage capacity, Here, especially the varieties Riesling and Pinot Noir are cultivated.
 Shares in the situation have for example the wineries Christmann Arnold.
 Henninger IV.
 Ohler Johann and Weik Bernd,

-The soils consist of reddish slate and sandstone (Rotliegendem) with high skeletal content and admixtures of enemy soil and clay loam.
-Here are especially Riesling.
+The soils consist of reddish slate and sandstone (Rotliegendem) with a high skeletal content and admixtures of enemy soil and clay loam.
+Here are above all Riesling.
 Sylvaner and Pinot Blanc ( Pinot Blanc ).
 Shares have z.
 For example, the wineries Bunn Lisa.
 Domhof Baumann.
 Domtalhof.
 Gehring Theo.
-Gutzler Gerhard.
 Heyl to Herrnsheim.
 Hofmann Jürgen.
 Kühling-Gillot.
 Louis Guntrum.
 Rappenhof.
 Schatz Kai.
 Tailor Georg Albrecht.
 Seebrich.
 Staatliche Weinbaudomäne Oppenheim.
 St. Antony and Strub Walter,

-Longtier individual layers called Mount of Olives exist in the communities Dossenheim, Gau-Odernheim, Grolsheim (Rheinhessen), Hohentengen, Kiechlingsbergen (Baden), Neustadt / Wine Route (Pfalz) and Wöllstein (Rheinhessen).
+Other individual layers called Ölberg exist in the communities Dossenheim, Gau-Odernheim, Grolsheim (Rheinhessen), Hohentengen, Kiechlingsbergen (Baden), Neustadt / Wine Route (Pfalz) and Wöllstein (Rheinhessen).